• Free UK delivery on orders over £35

 Possible side effects of magnesium and calcium supplements

 There aren’t too many side effects from taking magnesium and calcium supplements.
-With an oral spray supplement, you might suffer a laxative effect if you take too much.
-Supplementing with food helps lessen these effects.
-Alternatively, you can take these minerals transdermally.
+We recommend taking these minerals transdermally.
 This is a fast and effective alternative to tablets and you don’t have to take them with food or drink.

 With calcium, you might feel bloated or constipated or suffer with wind.
 Again, to avoid this, take your supplements with a meal and spread them throughout the day.
 Calcium citrate usually has fewer or less intense side effects than calcium carbonate.